Tech Made Simple

 If you’re the type of person who craves new reads rather than re-reading old favorites – or if you just blaze through a ton of books each month – then you’re a perfect candidate for Scribd, Bookmate, or Amazon's Kindle Unlimited.
 These subscription services are akin to Netflix for books.

-Kindle Unlimited offers more than 1,000,000 titles, Bookmate has 1,800,000 titles, and Scribd offers "hundreds of thousands" from smaller and top-tier publishers alike.
-Plus, Scribd and Kindle Unlimited offer audiobooks, in addition to ebooks, and Scribd offers magazines, sheet music, and documents, including academic papers, and court documents.
+Kindle Unlimited offers more than 1,000,000 titles, Bookmate has 1,800,000 titles, and Scribd offers 2,000,000 ebooks from smaller and top-tier publishers alike.
+Plus, Scribd and Kindle Unlimited offer audiobooks in addition to ebooks, and Scribd offers magazines, sheet music, and documents, including academic papers and court documents.
 In short: Even the pickiest reader is guaranteed to find something worth their time.

 New members get a free month of service on all three services, allowing you to get a sense of the libraries without spending a dime.
 After the free trial, Kindle Unlimited costs $9.99 per month.
-Bookmate costs $9.99 per month, or $8.33 per month when you buy a year upfront.
-Scribd is $9.99 per month, though they warn that "occasionally, some titles in our library may be temporarily unavailable to you depending on your recent reading activity."
+Bookmate costs $8.33 per month when you buy a year upfront.
+Scribd is $11.99 per month, though they warn that "you may sometimes notice that a title you have saved indicates it will be 'Available Soon'."

-Before you start binging on free ebooks, be sure to check out our story on the best blue light glasses and our tips on how to make text larger so you don't suffer from eye strain.
+Before you start binging on free ebooks, be sure to check out our tips on how to make text larger so you don't suffer from eye strain.

 For the past 20+ years, Techlicious founder Suzanne Kantra has been exploring and writing about the world’s most exciting and important science and technology issues.
 Prior to Techlicious, Suzanne was the Technology Editor for Martha Stewart Living Omnimedia and the Senior Technology Editor for Popular Science.
 Suzanne has been featured on CNN, CBS, and NBC.